paulispaulis/paulispaulis.github.io/docs/_posts/2023-02-23-project-adiyogi.markdown

     - WHM
     - on that which is larger than life

-All can be 15min and without a screen.
+All can be 15min and without a screen (list taken from Niels blog).

 Don't spike dopamine prior or after effort, learn to spike it from effort itself.
 Meaning no YT as reward.

-Can try a long midday nap if energy is gone. (and to maybe be able to sleep 12-7 not 01-12...)
+Can try a long midday nap if energy is gone (and to potentially be able to sleep less than 11 hours during the night...).

-### Step 5: prepare; take care of the yourself of tomorrow
+### Step 5: Prepare; take care of the yourself of tomorrow

 Example default: